divio/divio-cloud-docs/reference/addons-aldryn-sso.rst

 or viewable.
 Only the owner or an authorised user of the project can view its contents.

-This is controlled with the :ref:`ALDRYN_SSO_ALWAYS_REQUIRE_LOGIN` environment variable, which is `True` by default and can be overriden by setting it manually.
+This is controlled with the :ref:`ALDRYN_SSO_ALWAYS_REQUIRE_LOGIN` environment variable, which is `True` by default and can be overridden by setting it manually.

 See also :ref:`how to apply/remove password protection to Django sites <manage-access-login>`.